Privacy Policy

 For the App, in limited cases, such as when a technical support request is submitted, we may use voluntarily provided information to investigate compliance or performance issues through the school’s administrative dashboard.
 This information is used solely for troubleshooting and is not linked to App usage beyond the scope of the specific support request.

-When we have general location information, we use it solely to detect whether a device is within a designated school zone, in order to activate or deactivate app restrictions.
-No GPS tracking or continuous location monitoring is performed.
+The app uses a zone-level signal from the device's operating system solely to determine whether a device is inside or outside the school zone, in order to activate or deactivate app restrictions.
+No GPS data, precise location, or location history is collected or stored.

-The App also tracks compliance status and overall active screen time to help schools support focus and digital balance.
-Although we do not access browsing history, social media content, or in-app behavior, usage trends may be analyzed in aggregate or at the school level to help administrators support students more effectively.
+The app reports compliance status and school-hours distraction-reduction metrics to authorized school staff to help administrators support student focus.
+We do not access browsing history, social media content, or in-app behavior.
+Aggregate compliance data may be reviewed internally by The Commons solely to improve platform reliability and support school outcomes.
 These features operate within a privacy-first, school-directed framework and do not involve behavioral advertising or profiling.

 We may also use third-party services on our public-facing website for analytics or advertising purposes (e.g., remarketing ads or campaign performance tracking).
 These services may use their own cookies or tracking technologies, which we do not control.
 If you have questions about targeted content served to you outside of our platform, please contact the responsible provider directly.